digabi/naksu/README.md

 and feedback from school IT staff and teachers.

 These scripts are currently under planning/proof-of-concept stage.
 You can compile scripts in Linux environment.
-In Debian/Ubuntu environment install `golang-any` before compiling scripts with `make all`.
+To compile you need to have golang 1.7 or newer.
+In Debian/Ubuntu environment install `golang-1.9` or `golang-1.10` before compiling scripts with `make all`.

 ## Plan for the Scripts